Statement by Charlotte Petri Gornitzka, UNICEF Deputy Executive Director for Partnerships, on coronavirus misinformation - World

 Statement by Charlotte Petri Gornitzka, UNICEF Deputy Executive Director for Partnerships, on coronavirus misinformation

-NEW YORK, 6 March 2020 – “All around the world, people are taking necessary precautions to protect themselves and their families from coronavirus.
+NEW YORK, Dhaka, 8 March 2020 – “All around the world, people are taking necessary precautions to protect themselves and their families from coronavirus.
 Sound preparation, based on scientific evidence, is what is needed at this time.

 “However, while many people are sharing information about the virus and how to protect against it, only some of that information is useful or reliable.
 Misinformation during times of a health crisis can spread paranoia, fear, and stigmatization.
 It can also result in people being left unprotected or more vulnerable to the virus.